nihr43/rcss-notes/README.md

 	- `git commit -a` commit changes to repo
 	- `git remote add origin 'address'` save remote location to be pushed to with name origin
 	- `git push` push repo to remote
+	- `git checkout` to move to a different branch
 2. Create a branch and make some changes, show the difference.
 3. Describe and demonstrate Test Driven Development (TDD)
 4. Demonstrate the use of a class (in any language)